What does a Sustain Engineer do?

 How to become a Sustain Engineer?

-- Gain practical experience: Look for internships or entry-level jobs in environmental consulting, engineering firms, or government agencies.
+- Gain experience: Work in internships or entry-level positions in engineering or environmental fields.

 How long does it take to become a Sustain Engineer?